azirbel/dotfiles/nvim/nvim/README.md

 * Work with many files at once using Wintabs, NERDTree, and FZF to easily switch between them
-* Edit faster with YouCompleteMe, Syntastic, GitGutter, and more
 * Pick up where you left off with session management
 * Stop mashing `:w` and let autosave take care of saving files
 * Run commands and switch files faster with a huge number of remapped commands,